Motion Industries

-Motion, known formally as Motion Industries, Inc., is an American distributor of industrial parts and industrial technology solutions headquartered in Birmingham, Alabama.
+Motion, known formally as Motion Industries, Inc., is an American distributor of industrial parts and industrial technology headquartered in Birmingham, Alabama.
 Since 1972, it has been a wholly owned subsidiary of Genuine Parts Company.

 History

 Motion Industries began as Owen Richards Co., an industrial supply company, which Caldwell Marks and William Spencer III purchased in 1946 in Birmingham.
 They changed the name to Motion Industries, according to the founders, "because everything we do moves – we're in the bearing and transmission business."

 Marks and Spencer merged Motion Industries with Genuine Parts Company in 1972.
 Motion Industries now forms the Industrial Parts Group of Genuine Parts.
 According to Marks, Motion Industries was one of the first industrial distribution companies to establish a central distribution center and set up an electronic parts database.

 In January 2021, Motion Industries announced an official rebrand as Motion.
 The company announced that "the move to rebrand is intended to solidify the company's structure and advance its position in the marketplace."
 The rebranding also coincided with Motion's 75th anniversary.